 If these pages are orphaned by mistake, you should include them in the site structure.
 This would improve their performance.

-Crawl budget waste inevitably results in some pages being not visited by Googlebot.
+Crawl budget waste inevitably results in some pages not being visited by Googlebot.

 These pages could be ignored for a myriad of reasons, the most common ones being:

-A closer look at crawl data will help you improve their crawlability, indexability, and rankings.
+A closer look at crawl data will help you improve their crawlability, indexability and rankings.

-Read the Case Study to see how TemplateMonster has handled both (orphan and not visited) types of pages.
+For instance, here’s how TemplateMonster has handled both (orphan and not visited) types of pages.

 Check if these not-visited pages are valuable and profitable.
 If yes, improve their DFI by linking them from pages with smaller DFI.